First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Domestic Abuse

 Everyone gets angry from time to time.
 Anger and arguments are normal parts of healthy relationships.
 But anger that leads to threats, hitting, or hurting someone is not normal or healthy.
-This is a form of abuse.
-Physical, verbal, or sexual abuse is not okay in any relationship.
+It's a form of abuse.
+Physical, emotional, or sexual abuse is not okay in any relationship.
 When it occurs between spouses or partners or in a dating relationship, it is called domestic abuse.

 Domestic abuse is also called intimate partner violence or domestic violence.
-It is not the same as an occasional argument.
+It isn't the same as having an argument now and then.
 It is a pattern of abuse used by one person to control another.

-Domestic violence can happen to anyone, at any age, no matter what race or religion people are, no matter what their level of education is or how much money they make.
-Both men and women experience domestic abuse.
-It is a common form of violent behavior and is a major problem in the United States.
+Domestic violence can happen to anyone, at any age.
+It doesn't matter what race or religion people are, what their level of education is, or how much money they make.
+It's a common form of violent behavior and is a major problem in the United States.

 Does your partner:

 If any of these things are happening, you need to get help.
 It's important to know that you are not alone.
-The way your partner acts is not your fault.
+The way your partner acts isn't your fault.
 There is no excuse for domestic violence.
 Help is available.

 Living in an abusive relationship can cause long-term health problems.
 Some of these health problems include:

 Abusers often blame the victim for the abuse.
 They may say "you made me do it."
 This is not true.
 People are responsible for their own actions.
-They may say they are sorry and tell you it will never happen again, even though it already has.
+They may say they're sorry and tell you it will never happen again, even though it already has.

-After abuse starts, it usually gets worse if you don't take steps to stop it.
 If you are in an abusive relationship, ask for help.
-This may be hard, but know that you are not alone.
+This may be hard, but know that you aren't alone.
 Your family, friends, fellow church members, employer, doctor, or local police department, hospital, or clinic can help you.
-These national hotlines can help you find resources in your area.
-Call:
+National hotlines can also help you find resources in your area.